 Compost your inedible food scraps!

 Are you out of options?
 You’ve frozen edible surplus food, made stock out of your leftovers?
 Then it’s time to compost.
-You can compost your vegetative scrap at home or sign up for a local compost service.
+You can compost your vegetative scrap at home or sign up for a local Food Scrap Collection service.